MessaoudiLab/ATAC-Seq/6_diffbind/README.md

 The function will use RPKM normalized scores by default, but can be changed to raw read counts with the argument, "score = DBA_SCORE_READS."
 Additional options for the score argument can be found in the bioconductor documentation.

+Two columns will be appended to the object as a result: "Intervals" and "FRiP," denoting the consensus length peakset and FRiP score.

 **Note**: This step will take around 5-10 minutes for each sample.

 ## Step 3: Establishing a Contrast